 |Education Sector (2019)||16.4%||15.3%|

-As the table above shows, we compare favourably to the Education sector overall (17.6% mean, 26.2% median) and tend towards the averages for the Higher Education sector (16.4% mean, 15.3% median).
+As the table above shows, we compare favourably to the 2019 snapshot of the overall Education and Higher Education sector with those 2020 figures to be confirmed.

 At Plymouth College of Art we do not pay bonuses, and so we have no return for the mean and median bonus pay gaps.